christofhunte/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/f85b00ca-ed7e-48bd-baaf-96a594f373e2)
 <br>
 <br>
--The project is complete at this point.
+<p>The project is complete at this point.
 <br>